How Do I Receive The Money From A H.E.C.M?

 Interest rate is determined by credit report, credit score, down payment and program type.*

-What kind of loan is best for me?
+What kind of loan is appropriate for me?

 This will vary from individual to individual, and is determined by meeting with your loan officer and discussing your profile, and becoming educated on the many home loan program types/programs available.